 I’m sharing here nine stages about mind technique I found from a book “Future Memory“.
 Also, I’m sharing my thoughts and experiences of practicing this technique.
 Perhaps my experiences and observations help you easier and faster to acquire use of this technique.
 Please find my comments in italic between sections here below.

 James Van Avery’s Future Memory Technique

 Developing future memory is a very exciting process, which requires persistence and patience.
 Expect results that will give you an incomparable reward.
 Do all of the exercises in order and don’t skip ahead!

 Sun Streak: “That’s right.
 Take time to relax and concentrate only to practicing this technique.
 The keywords here are “concentration” and “focus”.
-Before starting to practicing, I recommend to do some relaxing breathing for calming down and emptying your mind.”
+Before starting of practicing, I recommend to do some relaxing breathing for calming down and emptying your mind.”